allanrehhoff/framework/README.md

 Good practice dictates that while developing your custom classes you should also create custom exceptions in the same namespace to match your classes.

+## The Assets class
+In the DOM namespace you'll find the Document class, this can be used to add stylesheets and javscript to the page.
+Do either of the following to achieve this.
+`$this->template->assets->addStylesheet();`, `$this->template->assets->addJavascript();` methods, inside any controller.
+ressources are rendered in the same order they are added

+If you desire to add custom media stylesheets make use of the second parameter `$media` in `$this->template->assets->addJavascript()`
+Same goes for the `$this->template->assets->addStylesheet();` method for other regions than the footer.

 ## The Singleton Class
-Is where all instances that should be globally accessible is stored.
+Is where all instances that should be globally accessible, and only instantiated once, is stored.

 Once an instance has been set in the Singleton, it is immediately accesible by using `\Singleton::get()` instances are keyed by their class name definitions.
 The instance registered, will be returned.

-Examples:
+Example:
 ```php
 <?php
 	// Exmaple 1